 The fundamental definitions and concepts of this chapter are somewhat easier to explain using defunc, as opposed to definec.
-Furthermore, since definec forms can be turned into defunc forms, it is enough to only consider defunc forms.
+Furthermore, since definec forms can be turned into defunc forms by including the type specifiers in the input and output contracts, it is enough to only consider defunc forms.
 However, we will use definec when considering specific examples.